To be a professional trader you need to be able to read Forex charts and understand the psychology behind chart patterns.

-The most popular forex charts are the bar chart, candlestick chart and line charts.
+The most popular forex charts are the bar chart, candlestick chart, and line charts.
 These are simple illustrations so you can see the immediate differences between them.

 The Forex Price

-The bar is a pretty widespread charting method.
+The bar chart is a pretty widespread charting method.
 Technical analysis is involved in the studying of these prices.

-A price bar is simply a linear representation of a period of time.
-There are many different time frames in Forex.
-All Forex charting platforms offer charts starting from the 1 minute up to the weekly or even monthly time frames.
-There is no one best time frame to analyse a currency pair.
+A price bar is a linear representation of a period of time.
+There are many different time frames used in the analysis of the Forex market.
+All Forex charting platforms offer charts starting from the 1 minute, to the weekly, or even monthly time frames.
+There is no one best time frame to analyze a currency pair.

 Time Frame Comparisons